Skip to main content

 TL;DR

-CRE lending platforms fall into four buckets: institutional (Dealpath, nCino, Yardi Debt Manager. $25K+/yr, weeks to implement, deep credit and portfolio reporting), construction specialty (Built Technologies.
+CRE lending platforms fall into four buckets: institutional (Dealpath, nCino, Yardi Debt Manager.
+Pricing not published, multi-week implementation, deep credit and portfolio reporting), construction specialty (Built Technologies.
 Per-project pricing, strongest for draws and budget tracking), broad bank LOS (Encompass and others.
 Built primarily for residential, adapted for commercial), and mid-market flexible (MotionCRE.
 Starts at $249/mo, self-serve, configurable stages and fields that work for both debt and equity teams).
 The right choice depends on team size, deal volume, and whether you need deep credit risk tooling or a clean pipeline-and-workspace system that fits your existing process.

 A close-up of a loan term sheet on a desk, representing the document-heavy nature of CRE lending